Open source · Canadian open data

 A real city network, ready to download

-Downtown Victoria after a build: the real storm network (blue), outfalls (red), and parcel-shaped subcatchments (green), with the model ready to download.
+Downtown Victoria after a build: the storm network (blue) and the sanitary network (brick) with flow arrows and diameter-scaled pipes, per-system layer toggles, and click-to-inspect attributes — with the model package (SWMM, MIKE+, ICM) ready to download.

 Two modes, picked automatically